coddit-io/dona_francisca_poc/README.md

    - The application will check for prerequisites and launch
    - Access the web interface at http://localhost:8501

-2. **Select Manuals**:
+2. **Select a Manual**:
-   - Use the checkboxes in the sidebar to select which manuals to include in your search
+   - Use the radio buttons in the sidebar to select which manual to search
-   - The system will search only the selected manuals when answering questions
+   - Only one manual can be active at a time for optimal performance
    - Each manual name is shown with its size for easy reference

+3. **Choose AI Provider**:
+   - Select either Gemini or OpenAI from the Settings section in the sidebar
+   - Gemini has a larger context window and may handle larger manuals better
+   - OpenAI may provide different response quality for certain types of queries

-3. **Ask Questions**:
+4. **Ask Questions**:
    - Type your question in the text input field at the bottom of the page
-   - Click the "Ask" button or press Enter to submit
+   - Click the "Ask" button to submit
-   - The system will process your question and search through the selected manuals
+   - The system will process your question and search through the selected manual
    - Questions can be asked in either English or Spanish

-4. **View Answers**:
+5. **View Answers**:
    - The AI's response will appear in the chat history
+   - The label at the top of each response indicates which AI provider was used
-   - The answer is based solely on the information in the selected manuals
+   - The answer is based solely on the information in the selected manual
-   - If the information is not found in the manuals, the AI will indicate this
+   - If the information is not found in the manual, the AI will indicate this
+   - The system shows response metrics like processing time and token usage

 ### Example Questions to Try

-- "¿Cuáles son las características generales de la embarcación?"
+- "¿Cuáles son las características generales de la embarcación?" (with the GFD-Owner manual)
-- "What is the engine model number?"
+- "What is the engine model number?" (with the DESPIECE_MMAA manual)
-- "How do I perform routine maintenance on the generator?"
+- "How do I perform routine maintenance on the generator?" (with the DESPIECE_MMAA manual)
-- "¿Cuál es el procedimiento de emergencia en caso de fallo del motor?"
+- "¿Cuál es el procedimiento de emergencia en caso de fallo del motor?" (with the GFD-Owner manual)

 ## Project Structure